 We can also act as professional trustees where the need arises (such as when there are large amounts of money in the trust fund and the trustees wish to rely on our professional insurance in relation to decisions taken, or where there are no suitable “lay” trustees available, or there are conflicts between the family members involved).

 Our solicitors have experience in the administration of a wide range of trusts, including discretionary trusts, Will trusts and trusts arising under intestacy provisions, as well as those for pension and life assurance death benefits.

 We also advise on and prepare trusts for the disabled and vulnerable beneficiaries which can ensure that the maximum benefit is obtained within the rules.

-Lisa Davies in our Cardiff office has considerable expertise in setting up trusts of all types and can advise you of the right type of trust for your needs and on the running of the trust once it has been established.
+Our team has considerable expertise in setting up trusts of all types and can advise you of the right type of trust for your needs and on the running of the trust once it has been established.